WhReality/Stargazer/com.whreality.stargazer/README.md

 Unity editor extension for procedually generating space skyboxes<br>

 ## Installation
+There is couple of ways to install package.
+You can manually edit `manifest.json` inside Packages folder or use Unity Package Manager and import from url.

 ### Manual
 Add following line to `./Packages/manifest.json` under `dependencies` section:<br>
 ```